Telephone: 0117 964 7181 Email Us

 About us!

 Welcome to Willow Class; we are Year 2.
-Our Team is Miss George (Class Teacher), Mrs Chaplin (Teacher Assistant), Miss Patch (Teacher Assistant), Miss Hynam and Mrs Perrett (Thursday Class Teachers).
-Mrs Chaplin is in the classroom from Monday – Wednesday and Miss Patch is in the classroom Thursday to Friday.
-Miss Hynam will teach Willow till breaktime on Thursday and Mrs Perrett will Teacher for the remainder of Thursday.
+Our Team is Miss George (Class Teacher), Mrs Lagana (Teacher Assistant) and Miss Patch (Teacher Assistant).
+Mrs Lagana is in the classroom Monday, Tuesday, Thursday and Friday.
+Miss Patch is in the classroom on Wednesday.
 The adults in Willow class work very closely together to ensure that all learning and transitions are seamless.
 We try our very best in all aspects of our learning, show care and compassion for each other and take pride in our class family.
+Go Team Willow!

 Our learning this term.